AJJLagerweij/FEM/Homework-2/Deliverable.rst

 Solve this problem using a FEM implementation with the following steps:

 1. Consider continuous piecewise linear polynomials and interpolatory basis functions.
+    Done, see :func:`element.shape1d`.
 2. Obtain the discrete weak formulation.
+    We need two steps here, firstly we need to project the initial condition, for which the weak form is derived in :func:`pde.projection`.
+Secondly the PDE will be solved using the method of lines, see :func:`solvers.forwardEuler` and :func:`solvers.backwardEuler`, which needs to be fed with the weak form of the PDE, avalible at :func:`pde.advectivediffusive`.
 3. Identify the different matrices associated with the finite element discretization.
+    For these functions the Mass (fem.element_mass), Transport (fem.element_transport) and Stiffness (fem.element_stiffness) matrices need to be obtained.
 4. Implement and solve the equation via finite elements up to :math:`t = 2\pi`.
+    Done, the result

 4.2 Compute the error
 =====================
 Compute the errors :math:`E_1` and :math:`E_2` and compare the results to those of previous weeks homework, in which the same PDE was solved using a Finite Difference approach.
-Preforme a convergence test as described in :ref:`2.2 Projection`.
+Preform a convergence test as described in :ref:`2.2 Projection`.